 20% of 2016 Festival attendees came from other European countries

 The fact that BMF Ltd sells tickets to people from other European countries concerns the ‘globalisation’ section of the A293 specification.
-It provides an example of how BMF Ltd is involved in international trade
+It provides an example of how BMF Ltd is involved in international trade.

 It means that the cost of attending The Festival for people from other European countries, will be affected by changes in the exchange rate between the pound sterling (£) and the currency of the European countries within which these festival attendees live.